Comprehensive Guide to Scoliosis Treatment: Non-Surgical Options

 How Does Bracing Treat Scoliosis?

 Bracing is a non-invasive method designed to halt or slow the progression of spinal curvature.
-It is particularly effective for adolescents in growth spurts.
-Modern braces like the Boston Brace are discreet and customizable for comfort.
+Additionally, it is particularly effective for adolescents in growth spurts.
+In addition, modern braces like the Boston Brace are discreet and customizable for comfort.

 Compliance is critical; wearing the brace for the recommended daily hours significantly increases its effectiveness.